October 23, 2018

 As part of this initiative, the Freddie Mac Multifamily team will release eight reports this autumn that focus on the opportunities and challenges to providing affordable multifamily housing throughout our country.
 We’ve consulted numerous housing agencies, financiers and government and nonprofit organizations, and compiled extensive external and Freddie Mac internal data to prepare these papers, some of which will contain “first-ever” mapping and statistics.

-And to further this initiative, we will host a series of calls to address your questions on these findings and promote an ongoing dialogue with the larger housing community.
-We welcome your feedback and look forward to engaging with you on these topics.
+And to further this initiative, we hosted a series of conference calls to address your questions on these findings and promote an ongoing dialogue with the larger housing community.
+You can access the podcast recordings here or contact the individuals below.

 LIHTC in Rural Middle Appalachia